-Mountain Crest Gardens sent me a few pairs of Sempervivums in various stages of color change.
+Mountain Crest Gardens sent me a few pairs of Sempervivums plants in various stages of color change.
 I was amazed at the difference!

 Leaf Shape and Texture

-At first glance these hens and chicks seem to all be the same shape right?
+At first glance, all these hens and chicks seem to be the same shape right?

 Tightness of the Rosette and Leaf Density

-If your hens and chicks aren’t getting enough light, you’ll notice the leaves start to flatten out.
-They do this as a desperate attempt to absorb more light.
-They will have more area to absorb light with their leaves flattened out as opposed to tightly curled up.If your hens and chicks aren't getting enough light, you'll notice the leaves start to flatten out.Click To Tweet
+If your “hens and chicks” aren’t getting enough light (as sometimes happens in the short days of winter), you’ll notice that their leaves start to flatten out.
+They do this in order to have more area to absorb light.If your hens and chicks aren't getting enough light, you'll notice the leaves start to flatten out.Click To Tweet